-The Executive Committee is comprised of Anna P. Barnitz, Harold A. Howe, Larry E. Miller II, Brent A. Saunders, Jeffrey E. Smith, David W. Thomas and Thomas E. Wiseman (Chairman).
+The Executive Committee is comprised of Anna P. Barnitz, Harold A. Howe, Larry E. Miller II, Brent A. Saunders, David W. Thomas and Thomas E. Wiseman (Chair).
 The Executive Committee is authorized to act in the intervals between meetings of the directors on matters delegated by the full Board.
-There was 1 meeting held by the Executive Committee of the Company during the 2019 fiscal year; however, the Executive Committee of the Bank held 31 meetings.
+There were two meetings held by the Executive Committee of the Company during the 2020 fiscal year; however, the Executive Committee of the Bank held 37 meetings.